-This would no doubt, revolutionize the way schools are structured, curriculum is developed, and students learn.
-And, more importantly, students will see value in their differences and others.
-This conceptual view of the brain’s power ensures that The Robinowitz Education Center, Newgrange School, and Laurel School are leading the way for individuals who have learning differences to excel!
+This would undoubtedly revolutionize the way schools are structured, curricula is developed, and students learn.
+And, more importantly, students see the value in their differences and thrive from it.
+This conceptual view of the brain’s power ensures that Robinowitz Education Center, Newgrange School, and Laurel School of Princeton are leading the way for individuals, who have learning differences to excel.

 The Robinowitz Education Center (REC) provides high quality professional development and consulting services for educators and professionals.
 We offer educational evaluations to improve the educational outcomes for students who learn differently.
 The REC was founded in 1991, when the faculty and administrators at The Newgrange School recognized the tremendous need in the area to educate and empower educators, families, and especially students themselves to recognize, remediate, and celebrate cerebrodiversity*.